tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Running_GeN-Foam.md

 mpirun -np nProcessors GeN-Foam -parallel
 ```

-In case of parallel calculations, one should decompose each one of the three meshes using the command
+In case of parallel calculations, one should decompose each one of three meshes using the command

 ```bash
 decomposePar -region regionName